Copywriters had it easy 40 years ago.

 An amazing turn of phrase?
 Run with it.

 A concept stoked in vanity that was kind of in a way related to the product being marketed?
+Sure.

-And then along came instant Big Data and all of its insights.
+Then along came instant Big Data and all of its insights.

-And then copywriters came to the realization that sometimes the words poured and agonized over weren’t as compelling as they thought.
+And then copywriters came to the realization that sometimes the words pored and agonized over weren’t as compelling as they thought.
 That something, dare it be said, not as clever, something more plainspoken could perform better.

-There are dozens upon dozens of A/B tests companies can do: from the color of a button to the Call-to-Action contained within the button itself.
+There are dozens upon dozens of A/B tests companies can do: from the color of a button to the call-to-action contained within the button itself.

 So, what are some of the things we try when it comes to messaging?